marleeeeeey/game_mvp_003_jumper_jam/README.md

     - Screens (contains StartGame button)
 - Add signal to the Screens scene: `signal start_game`
 - Subscribe to the signal in the Main script: `screens.start_game.connect(_on_screens_start_game)`

+### Pattern to implement player died event - signal from lower level to the higher level and back to lower again

+The main idea is to emit signal from lower level to the higher level.
+Then call method from the higher level to the lower level but for another scenes.
+On the way, we can do some logic in any level.

+- We have next scene structure:
+  - Main
+    - Game
+      - Player
+    - Screens
+      - GameOverScreen
+        - ScoreLabel
+        - HighScoreLabel

+- `Player` emits signal `died`
+- `Game` script subscribes to the signal and:
+  - does some logic when player dies
+  - emits `player_died` signal
+- `Main` scene catch player_died signal and call `screens.game_over(score, highscore)`